NanoComp/meep/doc/docs/Installation.md

 It is also possible to install Meep on Windows systems by using a free Unix-compatibility environment such as [Cygwin](http://www.cygwin.org/).
 For more information, see these [step-by-step instructions](http://novelresearch.weebly.com/installing-meep-in-windows-8-via-cygwin.html).

-For those installing Meep on a parallel supercomputer, a note of caution: most supercomputers have more than one different compiler installed, and different versions of libraries compiled with different compilers.
-Meep is written in C++, and it is almost impossible to mix C++ code compiled by different compilers—pick one set of compilers by one vendor and stick with it consistently.
+For those installing Meep on a parallel supercomputer, a note of caution: most supercomputers have multiple compilers installed, and different versions of libraries compiled with different compilers.
+Meep is written in C++, and it is almost impossible to mix C++ code compiled by different compilers &mdash; pick one set of compilers by one vendor and stick with it consistently.

 [TOC]